ahopgood/Vagrant-Puppet/modules/certbot/README.markdown

 * Move python2 shared dependencies into virtualised resources
 * Add support for obtaining certificates if not present
 * Add support for renewal
+* Add support for install the apache plugin for certbot